ernes-scrive/Test/README.md

 -   Check Windows OS version:If 64-bit version of OS is found “ScriveSetup64.exe“ binary is executed to install suitable version of printer driver components

 -   Installs and configures: Scrive Port Monitor, Scrive Printer Port, Scrive Printer Driver, Scrive transporter tools (uploader, login, ..)

+-   Authenticates User:
--   Authenticates User:OAuth credentials can be provided within installer in pdf995.ini fileIf older PDF995 printer is present pdf995.ini file is overrided with that oneIf credentials are missing Scrive LogIn("ScriveLogIn.exe“) is executed and user can enter his/her Scrive credentials as email/password values.OAuth(Personal token) values are then obtained from Scrive DB and stored in “pdf995.ini“ configuration file.
+    OAuth credentials can be provided within installer in pdf995.ini file If older PDF995 printer is present pdf995.ini file is overrided with that one

+    If credentials are missing Scrive LogIn("ScriveLogIn.exe“) is executed and user can enter his/her Scrive credentials as email/password values.
+    OAuth(Personal token) values are then obtained from Scrive DB and stored in “pdf995.ini“ configuration file.

 -   Opens "Devices and Printers“ panel where user can see "Scrive Print to eSign Printer“